JohnRizkallah26/JohnRizkallah26/README.md

 # 👋 Hi there!
 I'm John Rizkallah

 I'm a recent Cybersecurity graduate from Southern New Hampshire University and a proud Navy veteran with 8 years of leadership and technical troubleshooting experience.
-My mission is to translate tactical discipline into cybersecurity excellence—whether it's threat detection, incident response, or mentoring others through modular frameworks.
+My mission is to translate tactical discipline into cybersecurity excellence whether it's threat detection, incident response, or mentoring others through modular frameworks.

 ## 🎯 Career Focus